sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

 == Calculus ==

- * LaTeX output (Mike Hansen) -- Added LaTeX output for ceiling, floor, and derivative functions, and LaTaX'ing of powers of negative numbers.
+ * LaTeX output (Mike Hansen) -- Added LaTeX output for ceiling, floor, and derivative functions, and LaTeX'ing of powers of negative numbers.

  * Make {{{bernoulli_polynomial()}}} independent of Maxima (Craig Citro) -- A rewrite of {{{bernoulli_polynomial()}}} to avoid using Maxima completely in computing Bernoulli polynomials.
 This gives roughly a factor of 10 speed-up.